Paul Obi: Early career

-Paul Obi graduated from the U.S. Army Aviation School in Fort Rucker, Alabama, and earned a Higher Diploma in Aviation Technology.
+Obi graduated from the U.S. Army Aviation School in Fort Rucker, Alabama, and earned a Higher Diploma in Aviation Technology.
 He also graduated from the Armed Forces Command and Staff College, Jaji.

 He served in the military for over 23 years.

-He was a Platoon Commander under the United Nations Interim Force in Lebanon.
+He was a platoon commander under the United Nations Interim Force in Lebanon.

-Bayelsa State Administrator
+Bayelsa State administrator

-Obi was appointed Military Administrator of Bayelsa State in July 1998.
+Obi was appointed military administrator of Bayelsa State in July 1998.

 On 11 December 1998, demonstrators marched towards Government House in Yenagoa to convey their grievances.

 Troops opened fire, killing some and injuring many others.

 Following continued civil disturbances, on 30 December 1998 he declared a state of emergency, suspending all civil liberties and imposing a dusk-to-dawn curfew.

 The Niger Delta Volunteer Force (NDVF) leaders described this as an "outright declaration of war on the Ijaws".

 The curfew was lifted on 4 January 1999 after the government "deployed warships and more troops in Niger Delta areas to quell violent protests by restive Ijaw youths".

 Obi was a member of the Niger Delta Development Option Committee, which prepared the initial blueprint for development of the Niger Delta region.